budipest/mobile/README.md

 ### Running on Android

-Once you're all set with the Firebase thingy and made sure that there is an Android device connected to your machine, you can just run `flutter run` and expect things to be going fine.
+Once you're all set with connecting an Android device to your machine, you can just run `flutter run` and expect things to be going fine.

 ## Contributing